asariakevin/jekyll_first_site/about.md

 # About Me

-Kevin Asaria is interested in
+Kevin Asaria is an avid programmer